vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 ```

 The same applies to objectives, however for this example it only needs to
-respond to AJAX requests by returning to identification of the
+respond to AJAX requests by returning the identification of the
 created objective:

 ```ruby